you deserve amazing wedding photos...

 Anything else special you want photographed in detail

 It’s totally up to you if you want any of these items photographed.
 But if you do, please have the items set aside so we can begin photographing them as soon as we arrive.

 Bride: this includes hair, makeup, and undergarments.
 You should be ready to simply slip on your gown, your shoes and jewelry.

 Groom: dressed with pants and shirt when we arrive.
 We can photograph you putting on your tie, cufflinks, jacket.
 Remove wallets and cell phones from your pants pockets, and keep them out for the entire day (the lines will show in your pants pockets).

 The pre-ceremony photos…

-In general, we'll be photographing your time as you finish getting ready (not actually getting dressed!).
+In general, pre-ceremony or getting ready photos happen as you finish up getting ready (not actually getting dressed!).
 It includes moments like when the bride puts on her jewelry, the groomsmen toast the groom, the bridesmaids help the bride with her dress, the couple reads notes they wrote to one another.
 For the most part, the getting ready photos will have a documentary feel, so as much as you can, relax and enjoy your final moments getting ready!